marioalonsorodriguezv/Assignment1/README.md

 # Assignment1

-This repository is a work in progress for Assignment 1 of
+This repository is a work in progress for Assignment 1 of Collaborative Social Science Data Analysis Class